There are three rules for writing the novel. Unfortunately, no one knows what they are. (W. Somerset Maugham)

 - Use the introduction to “sell” the key points of your paper; the results should be described accurately.
 One should also invest some effort in both organising and motivating the paper, and in particular in selecting good notation and giving appropriate amounts of detail.
 But one should not over-optimise the paper.

-- It is also assists readability if you factor the paper into smaller pieces, for instance by making plenty of lemmas.
+- It also assists readability if you factor the paper into smaller pieces, for instance by making plenty of lemmas.

 - To reduce the time needed to write and organise a paper, I recommend writing a rapid prototype first.